USAJOBS/help-center/faq/application/process.md

 ## 2. Search for jobs

-Once you create your account, you can search for jobs.
+Once you create your profile, you can search for jobs.

-It’s best to sign into your account before doing a search.
+It’s best to sign into your profile before doing a search.
 Why?
 Because, we can use your profile information to improve your job search results.

 Start your job search by typing in a keyword or location.
 You can narrow your results by salary, work schedule, agency and more.
 [Learn how to search for jobs](../../../how-to/search/).